 Let’s take a look at a few things you need to know about mobile phishing:

-At KB Technologies Managed IT, one of the responsibilities we’ve taken on is as a training consultant.
+At KB Technologies, one of the responsibilities we’ve taken on is as a training consultant.
 Every organization has to give their staff the knowledge and tools needed to keep these phishing threats from having a negative effect on their ability to operate effectively.
 Cybersecurity is extremely important nowadays and if you want to have a conversation about how to improve your security training platform, give us a call at (954) 834-2800.

 Reach Out Today!